 Moth Effect is the band name for Andy Le Gresley, who according to his label Sunstone Records, is “on a one-man mission to give the drone a home”.
 He comes from leafy Sussex, but is heading into deep space with his first full-length album, the hugely impressive Crocodilians.
-Last year in New Tunes #35 we described the music as psychedelic electro rock, but read on to get a much more intergalactic description, as well as to find out what strangely-shaped vegetables and epic sax guys have to do with space rock?
+Last year in Emerging #35 we described the music as psychedelic electro rock, but read on to get a much more intergalactic description, as well as to find out what strangely-shaped vegetables and epic sax guys have to do with space rock?

 ~ How would you describe your music for those who may not have come across it?